 • Issues around verifying that work has actually been done

-Punch list apps like PlanRadar can help overcome many of the challenges that arise when using traditional approaches.
-PlanRadar is a mobile app that all project participants can download to their cellphones.
-Everyone then has access to a view of the project model and can view the punch list.
-This software-based approach has multiple benefits:
+Punch list apps like PlanRadar can help overcome many of the challenges that arise when using traditional methods.
+PlanRadar is a platform for documentation, communication, and reporting in construction projects.
+Through the mobile app, everyone has access to a digital plan or project model and can view the closeout checklist.
+This software-based approach offers multiple benefits:

-With PlanRadar, everyone is looking at ‘one version of the truth’.
-The punch list updates centrally in the cloud each time a user completes a task.
-The updates also show up simultaneously on everyone’s app.
+Communication problems disappear: With PlanRadar, everyone is looking at ‘one version of the truth’.
+The list updates centrally in the cloud each time a user completes a task.
+The updates also show up simultaneously on everyone’s punch list app.
 This reduces duplication of work and misunderstandings.

-The punch list in PlanRadar links up precisely with your project’s 3D building model.
+Precise instructions: The closeout checklist in PlanRadar links up precisely with digital plans and your project’s 3D building model.
 This means that subcontractors can locate exactly where an issue is – be that scuffed paintwork or a loose door handle – and save time looking for it.
 If they have any doubts, they can always ask questions.

-By using this digital approach to punch lists, there is much less scope for confusion, disputes, miscommunication, and litigation.
+By using this digital approach to closeout checklists, there is much less scope for confusion, disputes, miscommunication, and litigation.
 That means you can close out punch lists sooner, satisfy the owner, and make sure the contractor gets paid on time.

 Contractor apps: Punch list app – How to boost efficiency on site!